tldr-pages/tldr/pages/common/rmlint.md

 `rmlint {{path/to/directory1 path/to/directory2 ...}}`

-- Check for space wasters, keeping everything in the tagged directories (after the double slash):
+- Check for space wasters, preferably keeping files in tagged directories (after the double slash):

 `rmlint {{path/to/directory}} // {{path/to/originals_directory}}`

+- Check for space wasters, keeping everything in the untagged directories:

+`rmlint --keep-all-untagged {{path/to/directory}} // {{path/to/originals_directory}}`

 - Delete duplicate files found by an execution of `rmlint`: